retroelec/T-HMI-C64/README.md

 - no SID emulation (no sound support of development board)
 - no tape/disk drive emulation (and no plans to do this)
 - timing issues (probably not resolvable because of too low performance)
+- NMI interrupts are not working properly, therefore CIA2 is deactivated by default (can be activated on DIV screen)
 - "illegal instructions" test suite fails
 - rarly CPU is blocked after loading a game
 - some games have graphic errors